 CLOCKING/ROTATABILITY & SIZE

-They hold an incredible 3-year warranty form Morimoto, which is among the best in the industry.
-Morimoto is known to provide great customer service and are highly regarded in the headlight expert community.
-The expected product life should extend way past 3 years, but it’s always good to have nice coverage just in case.
+The 2Stroke 3.0s come with an impressive 3-year warranty from Morimoto, which is one of the best warranties in the industry.
+Morimoto is known for providing exceptional customer service and is highly respected in the headlight expert community.
+Although the expected product life of these LEDs should extend well beyond three years, having this type of coverage is always beneficial in case of unexpected issues.

 CONCLUSION & COST